pulsoid-oss/pulsoid-socket/README.md

     // Max value for reconnect interval.
 10000 by default reconnectMaxInterval?: number;

     // Number of attempts before stopping the reconect.
-10 000 by default trying to reconnect really hard reconnectAttempts?: number;
+10 000 by default. trying to reconnect really hard reconnectAttempts?: number;
   };
 }